ripventura/ripventura.github.io/helvault/faq.markdown

 {% assign titles = titles | push: "How can I migrate my content from the Legacy app to the new one?" %}
 {% assign hrefs = hrefs | push: "migrate" %}
 {% assign descriptions = descriptions | push: "You can migrate your content (cards, binders and lists) from the Legacy app to the new one by doing the following:<br/>1.
 Open the new Helvault app<br/>2.
 On the 'Collections' area, go to Settings (three-dotted button on the top left corner)<br/>3.
 Scroll down and tap 'Import from Helvault Legacy'<br/><br/>That's it!
 Now you just need to follow on-screen instructions." %}

+{% assign titles = titles | push: "Some cards from newly released sets are missing...
+Why?" %}
+{% assign hrefs = hrefs | push: "newCards" %}
+{% assign descriptions = descriptions | push: "Helvault uses Scryfall as a provider for cards.
+Usually newly released sets are added pretty quickly (specially on the English language), but sometimes delays may happen.<br/><br/>You could also <a href='https://scryfall.com/contact'>reach Scryfall directly</a> to get a sense of when your cards will be added." %}

 {% assign titles = titles | push: "Why can't I add some cards in languages other than English?" %}